 If you are getting short on time it’s more practical to cook spam with a limited amount of ingredients.

-Since spam is already cooked you can consume it directly from the can and requires minimal preparation prior to eating.
+Since spam is already cooked, you can eat it straight from the can, and it requires minimal preparation before eating.

 Spam can be used by including it in sandwiches or sliders, pasta dishes, and even rice.